staceyhancock/stat501/README.md

 # STAT 501: Intermediate Probability and Statistics
-Syllabus for STAT 501 at Montana State University - Fall 2022
+Course materials for STAT 501 at Montana State University - Fall 2025